marczaku/networking-102-realtime/README.md

 <img width="958" alt="image" src="https://user-images.githubusercontent.com/7360266/115594257-cf06df80-a2d5-11eb-91ba-225dd29ef2b6.png">

+### Goal
+We want to develop a Client in Unity in which we can enter a Word into an Input-T

 Now, in Unity, you’ll have to do it the other way round.
 Now, you should send a word to your OpenWord-MMO-Port.